AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

 2. Make sure this sample `gRPC server` is also up and running.

-3. Run the corresponding `gRPC client` as a stand in for the actual `gRPC client` in AccelByte Cloud, for example `matchmaking-function-grpc-plugin-client-java`.
+3. Run the corresponding `gRPC client` as a stand in for the actual `gRPC client` in AccelByte Cloud, for example `matchmaking-function-grpc-plugin-client-go`.

    a.
-Clone `matchmaking-function-grpc-plugin-client-java` repository.
+Clone `matchmaking-function-grpc-plugin-client-go` repository.

    b.
 Follow the `README.md` inside to setup, build, and run it.